mshilts1/biostoreCapacity/README.md

 ✅ means we have that data.
-❌ means **WE AS THE LAB CORE** are missing (some of) that specific information, but it does exist!.
+❌ means **WE AS THE LAB CORE** are missing (some of) that specific information, but it does exist!

 ## What is the total BioStore II capacity?